ItsJayPM/sjwlang/README.md

 ## TRIGGER
 TRIGGER prompts the user for input.
 Upon getting the input, it will store it in the provided cell value.
 This is the syntax:
 > TRIGGER (DATATAPE INDEX VALUE)

+# Example Program
+Here is a simple truth machine program done in SJW.
+> TRIGGER 1
+> DEMAND DATATAPE 2 BE 1
+> STUTTER 2
+> CHECK 1 IS 3
+> YELL 3
+> END
+> YELL 2
+> STORM 7

+# Use
+To use this language, use this link.
+(ADD LINK)